 Every carcass we observed was examined unless decomposition or scavenging damage disallowed accurate measures.
 Medial eye to posterior scale length (MEPS) was measured to the nearest millimeter and carcasses were dissected to verify sex.
+Volume

-Volume (in milliliters) of eggs retained was noted for every female.
+(in milliliters) of eggs retained was noted for every intact female.
 Every carcass was scanned for the presence of a passive integrated transponder (PIT tag) unless there were fewer PIT scanners than survey crews.
 Tag codes from recaptured PIT tags were queried for their tagging and observation history using PTAGIS (data available online at: www.ptoccentral.org).
-Intestine and kidney samples were collected from recently deceased spring Chinook in each of the main spawning areas to determine presence of Ceratonova shasta, also known as enteronecrosis or gut-rot disease, and concentration and prevalence of Renibacterium salmoninarum (Rs) antigen, the causative agent of bacterial kidney disease (BKD), in the spawning population.
-Surveyors selected carcasses with intact organs and membranes and non-glazed eyes, indicative of recent mortality, as donors for intestine and kidney tissue analyses.
-Clean disposable plastic knives and spoons were used to collect 1-2 g samples of intestine and/or kidney tissue from each carcass.
-Samples were placed in sterile 1-ounce Whirl-packTM bags and stored in a cooler until they could be transferred to a freezer.
+Kidney samples were collected from recently deceased spring Chinook in each of the main spawning areas to determine concentration and prevalence of Renibacterium salmoninarum (Rs) antigen, the causative agent of bacterial kidney disease (BKD), in the spawning population.
+Surveyors selected carcasses with intact organs and membranes and non-glazed eyes, indicative of recent mortality, as donors for kidney tissue analyses.
+Clean disposable plastic knives and spoons were used to collect 1-2 g samples of kidney tissue from each carcass.
+Samples were placed in sterile 1ounce Whirl-packTM bags and stored in a cooler until they could be transferred to a freezer.
 The enzyme-linked immunosorbent assay (ELISA) was used to obtain optical density (OD) values according to methodology adapted from Pascho and Mulcahy (1987).
 The Rs antigen level is an indication of bacterial infection load of R. salmoninarum.
 Table 1 summarizes the optical density value ranges and standard infection level categories used for BKD.